Slick-RaphaEl/olympics-info-tracker/README.md

-# Next.js + Tailwind CSS Hulu Frontend clone
+# Next.js + Tailwind CSS OLYMPICS NEWS
 This is a Website used to keep up with emerging trends and Information from the 2021 Olympic Games.

 # Preview